 Since consigning my items could potentially get me more money, I decided to wait instead of taking the upfront cash.
-You will only make money on consignment items when or if they sell in the 90-day time frame that thredUP sets.
+You will only make money on consignment items when or if they sell in the 60 to 90-day time frame that thredUP sets.

 If you choose to consign like I did, read the next step.
 If not, you can skip to the payout section for info on how to claim your cash upfront.

 You can monitor your consignment items from each Clean Out Kit that thredUP processes for you in the “Selling” tab in the “Account” section of the thredUP app.
 Then click on the kit you want to check on for further details.

 Of the nine items I submitted, only three were accepted for consignment.
 I was a little disappointed, but that number does align with thredUP’s disclaimer that they typically only accept 40% or less of items in a Clean Out Kit.